nAnthonyD/C-WildWater/README.md

   real generates:
     Csv file in reverse alphabetical order that contains every plant's treated water volume.
     Png file that contains the 10 plants with the most treated water.
     Png file that contains the 50 plants with the least treated water.

-  src generates:
-    Csv file in reverse alphabetical order that contains every plant's collected water volume.
-    Png file that contains the 10 plants with the most collected water.
-    Png file that contains the 50 plants with the least collected water.

   all generates:
     Csv file in reverse alphabetical order that contains every plant's maximun, collected and treated water volume.
     Png file that contains the 10 plants with the biggest volume of treated water.